My Experience in an Inipi Native American Sweat Lodge Ceremony

 Soon, it was time to enter the lodge and begin the ceremony.
 We lined up, with woman entering first, forming an outer circle.
 Men followed next, creating an inner circle closest to the pit where the grandfather stones were placed.
 Douglas and I sat furthest from the door and about a foot from the grandfather stones.
 We would later find out that this was one of the most difficult spots – perfect for our first sweat…

 Typically, there are between 10 and 12 participants in the lodge, in an area roughly equivalent to that of a four-man tent.
 Because Long Soldier was hosting the ceremony, there was a large turnout that day, so we squeezed about 20 of us inside, but under his supervision we felt safe.

 “You’re supposed to be uncomfortable, the ceremony is about suffering,” Long Soldier said.

 And uncomfortable we were.
 We sat on the ground, some cross-legged, others with arms clutching knees to the chest.
 There was no space in between us, we were snugly situated as close as possible.
-If anyone still felt like they were strangers, we weren’t anymore.
+If anyone still felt like strangers, we weren’t anymore.